sgmurphy/wordpress-plugins/wp-security-hardening/readme.txt

 <li><strong>No Support:</strong> Support for this plugin is no longer available.</li>
 </ol>

 We recommend that you deactivate and delete this plugin from your WordPress site as soon as possible.
-Please seek alternative plugins to replace the functionality provided by this plugin.</strong>
+Please seek alternative plugins to replace the functionality provided by this plugin.

 == Description ==